saeed-sufi/travel-agency/README.md

   // To delete some commits ant discarding any commits in between as if they were never there: git reset --hard 79aaee0 git push --force origin develop // to remove commits that are already pushed to develop branch

+  // To create a `hist` alias:
+  git config --global alias.hist "log --oneline --graph --decorate --all" git config --global --list // to check the alias entries and other info.

   ```
   #### Git Terminology
   * Pull request: is basically a request to merge one branch into another